Asadullah-Dal17/Machine-Learning-Models-Mediapipe-/README.md

 ## Installation

 ### Requirements
-The installation of both OpenCV and Mediapipe libraries are required.
+The installation of both OpenCV and Mediapipe libraries is required.

 1. [Mediapipe](https://pypi.org/project/mediapipe/)